ARVO: Atlas of Reproducible Vulnerabilities for Open-Source Software: ARVO

-OSS-Fuzz builds each project once per day, and, if a crash is detected, it reports the issue to the project developers.
-The developers then identify the root cause and commit a fix for the issue, which can be time-consuming (vulnerabilities in our dataset averaged 68.89 days between the initial report and the fix).
-When OSS-Fuzz performs its daily build, it checks whether the most recent version at that time crashes on the triggering input; if it does not, the issue is marked as fixed.
-Particularly for highly active projects, the delay between the developers' fix and OSS-Fuzz's verification results in a range of possible candidate commits for the actual patch.
-Figure~\ref{fig:issue44851} illustrates the process through a concrete example: the vulnerability is first identified by OSS-Fuzz at \texttt{6f6caf}; the developers commit a fix the next day at \texttt{aa668b}; finally, OSS-Fuzz verifies the fix at \texttt{aa668b}.
-Note that \texttt{aa668b} is not the actual fix, but rather a minor change to the \texttt{ChangeLog} file; to identify the actual fix, we must search over the 14 commits and 83 files that were changed between the initial report and the verification.
+Automatically locating vulnerability patches, as discussed in Section~\ref{sec:patch_locating}, is nontrivial even when a PoC is available because of the absence of a reliable reproducer.
+With its reproducer, \system can automatically locate the precise patches that resolve each vulnerability.
+This section introduces \system's patch locator, which applies commit bisection to identify fixing commits.
+We first describe how bisection is used to locate patches in the main component, and then extend the discussion to the more challenging case where dependencies must also be tracked during bisection.

-Although bisection is conceptually simple, it is difficult to implement in practice due the difficulty of recompiling the project at each commit. \system's fix locator also benefits from the techniques used for vulnerability reproduction: because we can precisely control dependency versions and account for missing resources, we can recompile the project not just at its vulnerable version, but also at other commits around the same time.
-This allows us to perform bisection on the range provided by OSS-Fuzz to locate the true fix. \system identified precise patches on the commit level for vulnerabilities in 88.5\% of the reproducible cases from the reproducer.
-We believe these developer-written patches for vulnerabilities may also be of interest in their own right for future research such as work on vulnerability repair.
+Benefiting from the combination of continuous fuzzing and data collection, OSS-Fuzz stands out because it automatically provides, for each discovered bug, a range of commits that includes the patch.
+The reported result is a range rather than a single commit because OSS-Fuzz checks for vulnerability fixes periodically rather than commit by commit.
+For most projects, this is typically a daily build.
+During their daily builds, OSS-Fuzz checks whether the latest version still crashes on the recorded PoC.
+If it does not, the issue is marked as fixed.
+For highly active projects, however, the delay between the maintainers' fix and OSS-Fuzz's verification can create a range of candidate commits for the actual patch.
+There are also cases that include larger ranges, where OSS-Fuzz did not verify whether the patch PoC was applied for a longer time.

-As with reproducing the initial vulnerability, precise revision control for dependencies is crucial during bisection, because we cannot tell if a particular commit is before or after the fix was implemented unless we can build the project and run it on the triggering input.
-This means that as \system visits each commit during bisection, we must also identify the corresponding commit for each dependency to ensure that the build is compatible.
-Unlike the reproducer, the fix locator cannot rely on the dependency versions from \texttt{srcmap.json}, and so we instead use timestamps to find the appropriate commit.
+Figure~\ref{fig:issue42508698} illustrates the process through a concrete example: the vulnerability is first identified at \texttt{6f6caf}; the maintainers commit a fix the next day at \texttt{aa668b}; and OSS-Fuzz verifies the fix at \texttt{aa668b}.
+However, \texttt{aa668b} is not the actual fix but merely a minor update to the \texttt{ChangeLog} file.
+To identify the actual fix, we must search over the 14 commits and 83 files that were changed between the initial report and the verification.